CameronDiver/Minereum/README.md

 * Handle connection errors - maybe just restart server if connection is lost
 * Handle multiple GPUs
 * Enable mining on GPU and CPU at the same time
-* Show total number of blocks mined and amount of ether earned
+* Show total number of blocks mined and amount of ether earned since the script was started
+* Show prediction of mined block frequency using the current difficulty and computing power